alnj/sloppymove/README.md

 ## Known issues

 * Broken/untested on WMs other than Openbox.
-* Very inaccurate results with windows with forced aspect ratio such as mpv
+* Very inaccurate results with windows with forced aspect ratio such as mpv.
 * If using a terminal with hinted geometry, there will be a slight size difference when swapping it with another window (unless swapping it with another terminal).